earthlab/earthlab.github.io/_includes/earth-analytics/homework-wk1.md

 </a>
 <figcaption>
 Your rmarkdown file should look something like the one above (with your own text added to it).
-Note that the image above is CROPPED at the bottom.
+Note that the imaglocalhoste above is CROPPED at the bottom.
 Your rmarkdown file will have more code in it.
 </figcaption>
 </figure>